FirstTimeEZ/server-ssl/README.md

 ### Start the Server

-`start-windows.bat` will start the server on port `443` with a `self signed certificate` if you provide no arguments.
+`start-windows.bat` will start the server for development if you provide no arguments.

+This will be on port `443` with a `self signed certificate`

 ```
 # Start for development